04 oct 2015 SUN.

 If you're coming on Saturday and wish to leave on Saturday or mid-day Sunday, then put your trailer on the boulevard to be

 assured that you won't be boxed in.
 We expect trailers to arrive for the Textile starting Saturday afternoon and we'd like to

 The maps found below show a suggested loading pattern for the main Trailer Lot.
 We continue to think about this, so

 be assured that we will be on site to assist.

 NO CABS LEFT WITH TRAILERS.
-After you unhitch the trailer, all cabs should be moved to the CORP LOT on the "Varnum Loop".
+After you unhitch the trailer, all cabs should be moved to the Elks Lot on the "Varnum Loop" where

 and return them there at the end of the day.
 It's also a short walk.
 What we DON'T want is a boulevard with unusued